 One of the great things about advertising on Facebook is that they have an option for you to create custom audiences that you can target with ads.
 This means that if you have the email addresses of the people that you’ve already previously contacted, you can throw this list into Facebook and start remarketing to them through targeted ads.

 Facebook ads are a great way to re-engage your old prospects.
 Regardless if they do not click on your ad, you will have one foot through the door because you have reexposed them to your offering.

-You can also create another list of the similar people using an option that they have called lookalike audiences.
-This means that you can take advantage of Facebook analyzing the personas of your current list and creating you a new list of prospects to send ads to.
+You can also create another list of similar people using an option that they have called lookalike audiences.
+This means that you can take advantage of Facebook analyzing the personas of your current list and creating a new list of prospects to send your ads to.

 5. Intentionally Reaching Out to Old Leads